The beginning of December is the time when goals come back into view. Did you achieve your goals for 2024? What new goals will you set for 2025?

 Laptops are being phased out by the computer industry in favor of tablet computers – not just the tablets like iPads and Galaxy tablets, but technologies like Chromebooks.
 Laptops have a mechanical hard drive that stores information.
 Over the past decade, laptops have become smaller and lighter, resulting in Ultrabooks and netbooks.
 Also, hard drives are being manufactured that hold more and more data since videos need a lot of space to store them, and, if you backup your iTunes library on your computer, it’s holding music, videos, and photo that require significantly more storage space than your typical letter or spreadsheet.

-So while it sounds great that your new computer has a dual processor, a 1TB (a Terabyte is 1,000 Gigabytes) hard drive, and is less than a half of an inch thick when closed, consider what that means from a technical perspective if your computer still has a mechanical hard drive that stores data.
+While it may be great that your new computer has a dual processor, a 1TB (a Terabyte is 1,000 Gigabytes) hard drive, and is less than a half of an inch thick when closed, consider what that means from a technical perspective if your computer still has a mechanical hard drive that stores data.

 The actual physical hard drive itself sits on the keyboard side of the laptop.
 More than likely, since you’re typing on the keyboard, the data storage disc which is encased in the hard drive unit is probably no more than 1/16th of an inch thick – and is right underneath the touchpad, since it doesn’t receive the constant pressure that keystrokes exert.
 Its maximum diameter is 4 inches wide, and the laser that reads this magnetic disc sits about 1/64th of an inch above its surface.
 If the laser touches the disc, the hard drive fails.